Mom’s Question:

 Play with her!
 Any activity, laughter, and movement will improve her appetite.

 Go outside!
-Daylight and fresh air are great for the appetite as well as for sleep quality.
+Daylight and fresh air are great for the appetite and sleep quality.
 Take her to a playground or just for a walk or into the garden.
-If your back allows it, carry her in an upright position face out in a baby carrier for sometimes, to let her discover the world.
+If your back allows it, carry her upright, face out in a baby carrier for some time to let her discover the world.

 Play around with feeding frequency and schedule.
 Some people are naturally less hungry in the mornings.
 Some in the evenings.
-Many young babies tend to be more hungry in the evenings for some reason.
+For some reason, many young babies tend to be more hungry in the evenings.

-If you really do all you can to avoid making the feeding stressful, then nothing stops you from offering the bottle frequently.
+Nothing stops you from offering the bottle frequently if you do all you can to avoid making the feeding stressful.
 A sip now and then in between meals can make a big difference in terms of the total amount of milk.

 You’ll find another thread with a baby refusing to eat here.

 I hope this helps.
-Once again, don’t worry, but do look for signs of illness and have your baby checked up of you are at all worried.
+Once again, don’t worry, but look for signs of illness and have your baby checked up if you are worried.

 Good luck!